Help using Archival Collections

 Frequently Asked Questions

 Try expanding the scope of your search by using broader terms.
 Consider alternative keywords or broaden the time frame.
-If that does not work, contact a librarian to assist you in your search.
+If that does not work, contact us to assist you in your search.

-Requesting from unprocessed collections is not possible via Archival Collections.
-If you would like to request use of material from an unprocessed collection, contact a librarian.
+Requesting from unprocessed collections is not possible via Archival Collections and you will need to contact us for access.

 To determine if a collection is unprocessed check for a note under "Conditions Governing Access" in the "Collections Overview".
 You may also notice that the "Finding Aid View" and "Box List" tabs are greyed out.
-If an inventory is available for the collection, you can find a link towards the bottom of the page under "Inventories/Additional Information".
+There may be an inventory available for these collections towards the bottom of the page under "Inventories/Additional Information".

 A finding aid is a description of the contents of a collection, similar to a table of contents you would find in a book.
 A collection's contents are often grouped logically and describe the group of items within each folder.
 You rarely find descriptions of the individual items within collections.
 Finding aids also contain information about the size and scope of collections.
 Additional contextual information may also be included.

 A collection refers to discrete groups of material, typically documenting an individual, an organization, or other body.
 Collections are usually created by an individual or organization and may document significant operations or histories.
 Sometimes, collections are assembled around a particular topic or theme, especially in the case of book collections.

 A record group is similar to a collection.
 Record groups are separate and distinct groups of material which are usually part of the collection of a larger organization.

 A series is a grouping of related material within a collection.
 A fully processed collection will be organized by series, folders and items, respectively.